cmars/stigmerge/README.md

 ## Contributions

-Branches and releases are regularly mirrored to [Gitlab](https://gitlab.com/cmars232/stigmerge).
+Branches and releases are regularly mirrored to [Codeberg](https://codeberg.org/cmars/stigmerge).
 Pull requests might be accepted from either, if they fit with the project plans and goals.

+This project used to be hosted on Gitlab, but I've deleted my original account there, and will only use Gitlab for contributions when necessary.
+Why?
+[Gitlab is a collaborator](https://archive.is/okSlz).

 Open an issue and ask before picking up a branch and proposing, for best results.